UNDP-Data/geohub/documentation/docs/data/publish_datasets.md

 In publish page, it consists of four to five tabs depending on dataset type either `raster` or `vector`.
 You may find tabs as follows:

-- `GENERAL` tab: You can input general information for a dataset.
+- **GENERAL** tab: You can input general information for a dataset.
-- `COVERAGE` tab: You can select data coverage either global or regional.
+- **COVERAGE** tab: You can select data coverage either global or regional.
-- `TOOLS` tab: If it is raster dataset, you maybe can register analytical tools to this dataset.
+- **TOOLS** tab: If it is raster dataset, you maybe can register analytical tools to this dataset.
-- `TAGS` tab: You can associate SDGs tags or any other additional tags to this dataset.
+- **TAGS** tab: You can associate SDGs tags or any other additional tags to this dataset.
-- `PREVIEW` tab: This tab provides you a simple preview of this dataset.
+- **PREVIEW** tab: This tab provides you a simple preview of this dataset.

 ## Register metadata

 Now, we are going to explain each item which you need to input for publishing.
 Let's begin.

-### Input basic information
+### Input general information

 Basic information can be inputted under `GENERAL` tab.